 About the Headwaters Community Housing Trust

-Headwaters is a community-based, not-for-profit organization committed to expanding the supply of permanent, below-market homes that working households are able to afford.
+Headwaters is a community-based, not-for-profit organization committed to expanding the supply of permanent, below-market homes that local working households can afford to buy.

-Next to Story Mill Community Park, Headwaters is bringing to life a neighborhood conceived by The Trust for Public Land and advanced by HRDC.
+Next to Story Mill Community Park, Headwaters has created a neighborhood conceived by The Trust for Public Land and advanced by HRDC.
 With private investment and active support from local lenders, businesses, and the City of Bozeman, the Bridger View neighborhood includes 62 energy-efficient homes in a well-designed, walkable community.

-Half of these homes are being sold at prices that more working residents can afford.
+Half of these homes were sold at prices that more working residents can afford.
+Through the community land trust model, these homes will remain priced below market rates in perpetuity.

 The housing market